Powering Thriving Communities: Efficient Appliances for Climate Change Adaptation and Resilience

 Photo credit: Koolboks

-Irri-hub offers affordable water management solutions, including solar water pumps, that help smallholder farmers increase yields, improve crop predictability, and expand production.
+Irri-hub is a provider of affordable water management solutions, including solar water pumps, that help smallholder farmers increase yields, improve crop predictability, and expand production.

 Photo credit: Irri-hub